hongqiangyan/hongqiangyan.github.io/_pages/research.md

 ## PEER-REVIEWED JOURNAL ARTICLES

 * Yan, H., Mishra, A. K., & Zhou, X. (2025).
 Do all food and beverage firms benefit from voluntary ESG reporting?
-Evidence from China’s listed companies. *Agribusiness*, forthcoming.
+Evidence from China’s listed companies. *Agribusiness: An International Journal*, forthcoming.
 [Online version](https://doi.org/10.1002/agr.70004)

 * Khanal, A. K., Mishra, A. K., Hazrana, J., & Yan, H. (2025).
 Risk attitude, perception, management experience, and productivity: Evidence from a semiparametric approach and a less-developed economy. *European Review of Agricultural Economics*, forthcoming.